yarafe/Test/Sentinel/faz-microsoft-sentinel.md

     ![FAZ log filtering GUI](images/FAZ-log-filtering.PNG)

 *   **FortiGate Log Filtering**

-    On the other hands, you have the flexibility to toggle the traffic log on or off via the graphical user interface (GUI) on Fortigate devices, directing it to either Fortianalyzer or a syslog server, and specifying the severity level.
-    Additionally, you can undertake more advanced filtering through CLI, allowing for tailored filtering based on specific values.
-Please refer to the following links:

     On FortiGate devices, log forwarding settings can be adjusted directly via the GUI.
 Users can: